krai/ck-qaic/program/README.md

 <a name="detect_python"></a>
 ## Detect Python

 **NB:** Please detect only one Python interpreter.
-Python 3.6, the default on CentOS 7, is <font color="#268BD0"><b>recommended</b></font>.
 While CK can normally detect available Python interpreters automatically, we are playing safe here by only detecting a particular one.
 Please only detect multiple Python interpreters, if you understand the consequences.

 ### <font color="#268BD0">Python v3.8</font>